 Statistically, then, if you guess 5 times on 5 SAT questions, you would expect (on average) to get 1 correct and 4 wrong.

-That means you gain +1 points, and then lose 4 times 1/4 point, which adds up to -1 point.
+You gain +1 points, and then lose 4 times a quarter-point, which adds up to -1 point.

 The total change?
-Nothing – you’ve answered 5 questions and neither gained or lost any points.
+Nothing – because of the way the scoring system is set up, you’ve answered 5 questions and neither gained nor lost any points.

 When should you guess on SAT questions?